 What mitigations are there against any negative impacts (if applicable)?
-The service will continue to encourage all customers of the service, whether they are entitled to a free school meal or not, to take their lunch in school on a daily basis.
+Option would ensure that alternative provision (supermarket vouchers) was in place for those who are entitled to free school meals via the low income route.
 With mitigations in place, what is the new overall rating of the negative impact(s)?
+Medium Low X

-Medium Low Negative Impact Removed
+Negative Impact Removed